ianespana/lfs_ground_base/README.md

 Please note this base does NOT contain any vehicles and is merely something that must be built upon!

 # Download
-You can always get the latest version of ShawzinBot [here](https://github.com/ianespana/lfs_ground_base/releases/latest).
+You can always get the latest version of the ground base [here](https://github.com/ianespana/lfs_ground_base/releases/latest).

 **It is absolutely necessary that you have LFS version v158.GIT(GitHub) or v168.WS(Workshop) or newer.
 This addon will not work properly if you are running an outdated version!**